 Montana Healthy Communities

-Inspiring online presentations and conversations to guide productive cross-sector conversations for improving your community
+Inspiring presentations and a Montana specific design hub to guide productive cross-sector conversations for improving your community.

 This Virtual Journey is a way to move forward with our cancelled April conference by bridging the content and experience over webinars from July - November 2020.
 All 12 virtual journey webinars were recorded and are now available for viewing at any time!

 The Virtual Journey will lead you on a systematic, step-by-step voyage to learn how to lead, guide and construct a community based strategic game plan that creates healthier communities in a collaborative, cross-sector manner.

 - Knowledge on leveraging funds, skills and expertise for maximum impact.

 - Timely and relevant information on trends in rural Montana from keynote content experts as well as local Big Sky leaders sharing what has worked here.

 - An expanded network of like minded, community-improving Montanans.

 - How to design virtual ground rules for seamless virtual meetings and collaboration.

 - Tips to help “bridge the gap” of communication between different sectors and professions.